clehner/ledger-scripts/README.md

 page of results, copy and paste the table into a text file such that each row from the table is in its own line, with the values in the cells separated by tabs.

+#### `paypal2ledger`
+Import full PayPal CSV transactions history (including shopping carts).
+Currently this script is buggy so the results have to be manually fixed.

 #### Coinbase

 Two scripts are provided for processing two types of CSV files that Coinbase